 This may involve special needs staff working with primary colleagues in year 6: organising, planning meetings, talking to parents and additional pupil visits to Ercall Wood prior to the taster days.

-Each student with a statement of special educational needs or a particular level of need may have a Key worker.
+Each student with a Educational Health Care Plan or a particular level of need may have a Key worker.

 Key workers meet regularly with the pupil, liaise with home and subject teachers and generally look after the day to day welfare of the child.